Classic DP: 0-1 Knapsack Problem

 .

-In summary, these are the two choices we have analyzed, and we have written the state transition equation.
-We can further refine the code:
+In summary, these are the two choices we have analyzed, which means we have written the state transition equation and can further refine the code:

 dp[i][w] = max(